You know the ominous Joseph's penny? The story is made up, but you can learn a lot from it and we're almost sure you'll be amazed at the result!

 The gold price fluctuates of course, but we take the price of 56.205CHF per kg of gold.

-Let's start modestly and use the weight of the earth as a reference.
-Our beautiful earth weighs a whopping 5,972 × 10^24 kg.
+Let's start modestly and take the weight of the earth as a reference.
+Our beautiful earth weighs an impressive 5,972 × 10^24 kg.
 If we multiply the weight of the earth by the price of gold, we get the price of the earth.
-Then we divide our final capital by the price of the "golden earth".
-In 2020, that would still buy about 189 million earth balls of pure gold.
-Well, that's still not so good to imagine.
+We then divide our final capital by the price of the "golden earth".
+In 2020, you could still buy about 189 million earth spheres of pure gold.
+Well, that's still not so easy to imagine.

-So give me the sun!
-The sun weighs a proud 1.989 × 10^30 kg.
-The calculation is the same as for the "golden earth" and now results in about 567000 solar spheres of pure gold.
-No idea at which dealer we can buy this amount, but so slowly we got a handy number!
+So bring on the sun!
+The sun weighs an impressive 1,989 × 10^30 kg.
+The calculation is the same as for the "golden earth" and results in around 567,000 sun spheres made of pure gold.
+I don't know which dealer we can buy this quantity from, but we've slowly arrived at a handy figure!

 To criticize the Josepspfennig is not very difficult.
 2020 years maturity?
 5% interest?
 Where can you get something like that?